-Assistive technology vs. durable medical equipment?
-What is the difference?
+Assistive technology vs. durable medical equipment … What is the difference?
 From a Medicaid perspective, most durable medical equipment falls under the broader category of assistive technology.
-For the purposes of this article, we use the phrases interchangeable.
+For the purposes of this article, we use the phrases interchangeably.
 However, the reader should be aware that nuances exist and not all states or organization agree on the differences.

-There are multiple types of Medicaid programs and which type of program may impact the process for acquiring durable medical equipment / assistive technology.
+There are multiple types of Medicaid programs.
+Which type of program may impact the process for acquiring durable medical equipment / assistive technology.

 Often called Medicaid State Plan, this is the program most people think of when they hear the term Medicaid.
 Of the Medicaid programs, this will have the most restrictive eligibility requirements and the narrowest definition of durable medical equipment / assistive technology.

-Also called Home and Community Based Services or 1915 Waivers, these are limited enrollment programs that help Medicaid beneficiaries to reside outside of nursing homes.
+Also called Home and Community Based Services or 1915 Waivers, these are limited enrollment programs that help Medicaid beneficiaries live outside of nursing homes.
 Most (but not all) waivers will cover a broad range of durable medical equipment / assistive technology.
-Some waivers allow for Consumer Direction (sometimes referred to as Cash and Counseling), which means that the participants are allocated a budget and the flexibility to manage their own care providers and suppliers.
+Some waivers allow for Consumer Direction (sometimes referred to as Cash and Counseling).
+This means that the participants are allocated a budget and the flexibility to manage their own care providers and suppliers.
 Individuals’ care needs are assessed, and they are allocated the financial resources to pay for their care services, medical equipment and supplies.
-Since these individuals are working within a defined budget and have the freedom to allocate it as they see fit, they have significant incentive to purchase inexpensive durable medical equipment and supplies to preserve their budget for other purposes.
-A complete list of waivers covering DME / AT is available at the bottom of this page.
+Since these individuals are working within a defined budget and have the freedom to allocate it as they see fit, they have significant incentive to buy inexpensive durable medical equipment and supplies to preserve their budget for other purposes.
+A complete list of waivers covering DME / AT is available at the bottom of this page..

-This is special Medicaid program designed to help individuals that currently reside in nursing homes to return to their homes or to living in the community.
-To make this possibly, the program will purchase some durable medical equipment to enable participants to live at home, such as hospital beds and wheelchair lifts.
-There are currently MFP Programs in forty-four states.
+This is a special Medicaid program designed to help individuals who currently live in nursing homes return to their homes or to living in the community.
+To make this possible, the program will purchase some durable medical equipment to enable participants to live at home.
+This can include hospital beds and wheelchair lifts.
+There are currently MFP programs in 44 states.
 The following six states do not have MFP programs: Alaska, Arizona, Florida, New Mexico, Utah and Wyoming.
 Read more about the Money Follows the Person Program.
-Readers should be aware that while forty-four states have MFP programs, the programs may be referred to using different names in different states.
+Readers should be aware that while 44 states have MFP programs, the programs may be referred to using different names in different states.